From $\mathrm{AdS}_5$ to $\mathrm{AdS}_3$: TsT deformations, Magnetic fields and Holographic RG Flows: Conclusion

 \section{Conclusion}

 In this paper we generalized the results obtained in \cite{Filev_2007}, where it was shown that a D7-brane probe in a D3-brane background with a constant magnetic field, or pure-gauge Kalb-Ramond field $\mathrm{B}$, not only exhibits chiral symmetry breaking but also a Zeeman splitting in the meson spectrum.
 Here we relax the assumption of a constant $\mathrm{B}$ field, obscuring the precise equivalence between $F_{12}$ and $B_{12}$, by using the fact that TsT transformations always generate consistent supergravity solutions \cite{Frolov_2005,Lunin_2005}, producing, among other effects, a non-constant Kalb-Ramond field.
-Although the TsT deformation also generates non-trivial R-R fields, we showed that their contribution leads to consistent constraints and does not obstruct the analysis.
-Nevertheless, the non-constant $\mathrm{B}$ field complicates its interpretation as a magnetic field, since it now appears only through the gauge-invariant combination $\mathcal{F} = F + B$.

 More importantly, we showed that chiral symmetry breaking persists in the deformed background.
 We explained why the condensate $\langle \bar{\psi} \psi \rangle$ depends only on $\mathrm{H}$, the value of $\mathrm{B}$ in the infrared, where it can still be consistently interpreted as a magnetic field.
 The meson spectrum splits into two distinct sectors again, but only fluctuations parallel to the magnetic field, which are not affected by the TsT deformation, are allowed.